-- Senior Lecturer (School of Geographical and Earth Sciences)
+- Reader (School of Geographical & Earth Sciences)

 I have contributed to debates on the political geographies of globalization and on the relations between resistance, space and politics.
 My work has also developed core concerns with subaltern political ecologies and the formation of transnational solidarity networks.
 It has challenged existing understandings of the relations between space, politics and resistance through developing an account of networked forms of resistance and political activity.
 These arguments have been developed through detailed empirical work in a range of contexts.
 My book Resistance, Space and Political Identities: The Making of Counter-Global Networks is a sustained attempt to theorize resistance and political identities through utilising a relational approach to space.
 It draws on detailed empirical research on networked struggles in both the 18th-century Atlantic world and contemporary counter-globalisation movement.
 The book foregrounds the solidarities and geographies of connection between different place-based struggles and argues that such solidarities are essential to produce more plural and equal forms of globalization.